rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 # Using RsyncUI

 This section is about using RsyncUI.
 RsyncUI can be used in **parallel with RsyncOSX**.
-But that requires **RsyncOSX** to be setup to use JSON files and that the files for permanent storage is in the same catalog as RsyncUI.
+But that requires **RsyncOSX** to be setup to use **JSON files** and that the files for permanent storage is in the same catalog as RsyncUI.

-RsyncUI and RsyncOSX does **not** share the user settings, e.g like  enabling version 3.x of rsync has to be set in both apps.
+RsyncUI and RsyncOSX **does not** share the user settings, e.g like  enabling version 3.x of rsync has to be set in both apps.

-There is some more info about [how to setup RsyncOSX utilizing JSON](https://rsyncosx.netlify.app/post/json/).
+There are some instructions about [how to setup RsyncOSX utilizing JSON](https://rsyncosx.netlify.app/post/json/).
 The `About` for both RsyncOSX and RsyncUI shows in bottom of view, where the data is saved.
-Default catalog for storing files for both apps is:
+Default catalog for storing files is:

 ```
 $HOME/.rsyncosx/macserialnumber/